bryce-carson/bryce-carson/README.md

 I script in [R](https://developer.r-project.org/www.gnu.org/R.html) and [BASH ](https://www.gnu.org/software/bash/).

 I began programming when I learned [Blitz Basic](https://en.wikipedia.org/wiki/Blitz_BASIC) as a youngling.
 I learned a tiny amount of C++ in secondary school, but I didn't continue.
-I'm much more comfortable with interpreted languages, but I am learning Python3 and will be picking up the object-oriented aspects of it so I can write GTK applications for the [GNOME](https://www.gnome.org/) environment.
+I'm much more comfortable with interpreted languages.

-# My Run Commands (rc and dot files)
+I plan to learn Python 3, along with the object-oriented aspects of it so I can write GTK applications for the [GNOME](https://www.gnome.org/) environment.

-I'm a Linux-geek, and I use Fedora daily on my desktop; I do, however, have a MacBook (I might even dual-boot, to enjoy [GNOME](https://www.gnome.org/) in 4k).
+# Run My 'Run Commands' (rc and dot files)

-I don't have anything interesting to share here.
-What I use is fairly stock, however, I do have some aliases for emacsclient set, but I don't remember where I got them; I didn't write it.
+- Nothing to see here for now

 # Software I Like and Use